 Tribunals that oversee termination of tenancy and evictions in Canada provide very little information on who is being evicted, the reasons for eviction, and the outcomes for those affected.
 Where data has been made available, it is clear that the best interests of children and their right to the protection of home and family under the CRC have not been properly considered or applied.
 The Supreme Court of Canada has established that for administrative decisions to satisfy a standard of reasonableness, international human rights should be considered.
 Even in jurisdictions where adjudicators are able to exercise discretion not to evict families with children, the options are largely limited to providing families more time to repay arrears.
 Government agencies with responsibilities to assist families with children are not parties to eviction hearings, so tribunals and courts have been unable to ensure that assistance is provided where necessary or that where eviction is unavoidable, families with children are not rendered homeless.

-While data on eviction is scarce, there is widespread indication that families across Canada are being evicted for minimal financial amounts or facing no-fault evictions.
+While data on eviction is scarce, there is a widespread indication that families across Canada are being evicted for minimal financial amounts or facing no-fault evictions.
 For example, a recent analysis of eviction data during the pandemic in Saskatchewan revealed that single mothers were evicted for as little as a month in arrears or even after rent had been paid.
 Given the significant consequences of eviction for children and their caregivers, including child apprehension and child-parent separation, the Committee should advise Canada on its obligation to uphold the right to housing in such instances, including its duty to prevent eviction into homelessness.